fhdsl/Containers_for_Scientists/docs/index.md

 ---
-title: "Containers for Scientists"
+title: "Informatics Technology for Cancer Research (ITCR): Course Name "
-date: "August 02, 2024"
+date: "August, 2024"
 site: bookdown::bookdown_site
 documentclass: book
-bibliography: book.bib
+bibliography: [book.bib, packages.bib]
 biblio-style: apalike
 link-citations: yes
-description: Description about Course/Book.
+description: "Description about Course/Book."
-favicon: assets/favicon.ico
+favicon: assets/ITN_favicon.ico
 ---

-# About this Book {-}
+# About this Course {-}

+This course is part of a series of courses for the [Informatics Technology for Cancer Research (ITCR)](https://itcr.cancer.gov/) called the Informatics Technology for Cancer Research Education Resource.
+This material was created by the ITCR Training Network (ITN)  which is a collaborative effort of researchers around the United States to support cancer informatics and data science training through resources, technology, and events.
+This initiative is funded by the following grant:  [National Cancer Institute (NCI)](https://www.cancer.gov/)  UE5 CA254170.
+Our courses feature tools developed by ITCR Investigators and make it easier for principal investigators, scientists, and analysts to integrate cancer informatics into their workflows.
+Please see our website at [www.itcrtraining.org](www.itcrtraining.org) for more information.